ZeroTier vs ProtonVPN (Infrastructure)

 | Starting price | Free tier available✓ | From €8/mo |

-| Best for | Homelab operators and small teams wanting virtual Ethernet networks connecting distributed servers | Teams using ProtonVPN consumer service who also need private network connectivity for server access |
+| Best for | Homelab operators and small teams wanting virtual Ethernet networks connecting distributed servers | Privacy-conscious users in restrictive jurisdictions needing audited infrastructure and legal jurisdiction protection. |

 | Tags | ||